 If you are past the peak of child-bearing years, you may wonder just how many eggs you have left in your fertility basket.
 Here are some statistics and options to keep in mind if you are planning on having children one day.

 At birth, women carry all the eggs they will ever have in their lifetime, which is about 2 million, with 11,000 dying every month prior to puberty.
-Around age 30, women have only 12 percent of their ovarian follicular cells left, which develop into eggs.
-After 30, a woman has a 20 percent chance of getting pregnant per menstrual cycle, and by the time she reaches 40, she has a 5 percent chance of bearing children.
+Around age 30, women have only 12% of their ovarian follicular cells left, which develop into eggs.
+After 30, a woman has a 20% chance of getting pregnant per menstrual cycle, and by the time she reaches 40, she has a 5% chance of bearing children.

 After 30, a woman has a 20% chance of getting pregnant per menstrual cycle, and by the time she reaches 40, she has a 5% chance of bearing children.

-Just as the old adage goes, "quality over quantity," the egg count is not the end-all-be-all; it is the quality of eggs that are the most important in determining a woman's chance of conception.
+Just as the old adage goes, "Quality over quantity."
+The egg count is not the end-all-be-all; it is the quality of eggs that are the most important in determining a woman's chance of conception.
+Ovulating a healthy egg every cycle is better predictor of a healthy pregnancy and a healthy baby than having many eggs left.
+Taking certain supplements, like CoQ10 and other antioxidants, for three to four months before trying to conceive can improve egg quality.

 Dr. Marie Savard, author of Ask Dr. Marie: What Women Must Know about Hormones, Libido, and the Medical Problems No One Talks About, says, "the biological clock does tick," and advised women who want kids, "the sooner, the better."